hwerbel/2018/index.md

     agenda comes out of this and that we can create a community that meets yearly to report on our status in addressing these problems.

   * **Experience papers**.
+This category consist of papers reporting on the authors' experience in automating one or more experimentation pipelines.
+We have an instance of an automation server available for the community to use (see subsection below).
-We will encourage the community to make use of an automated service (see subsection below).
-Based on their experience in automating one or more experiments, the committee will look for submissions reporting on their experience: what worked?
+    The committee will look for submissions reporting on their
+    experience: what worked?
 What aspects of experiment automation and validation are hard in their domain?
 What can be done to improve the tooling for their domain?

 ### Automation Server